 In all ways we were created for unity.
 Masturbation, in my opinion, takes away from that.

 Now there is one Christian school of thought which suggests that if you wouldn’t do something at the front of the church then you shouldn’t be doing it at all.
 And um, I have a real issue with that because: context.
 The Bible talks about doing things in secret and that being a good thing (i.e. compare the two rich landowners who loudly proclaimed how much money they were giving away with the widow who silently dropped her last penny into the collection plate.
 Also see how Israelites were told to fast and pray – quietly and not drawing attention to themselves).
-I would also suggest that your church doesn’t want or need to see you and your husband’s acrobatic – or lack thereof – bedroom skills during morning mass.
+I would also argue that your church doesn’t want or need to see you and your husband’s acrobatic – or lack thereof – bedroom skills during morning mass.

 But the one who sees all, can give you real insight as to how he views you masturbating.
 For context and full transparency, I am super OCD about most things and God once gave me a picture of a car filled with rubbish.
 There were leaking drinks cans and bottles with sticky residue on the seats, half empty crisp packets strewn around and the remnants of hot food deliveries covering the floor.
 As I looked at it all, I felt disgusted – and disgusting.
 And I got it straight away.
 That was how God felt about me masturbating.
 Now I was single at the time and had been doing it seemingly innocently for years but that brought me to an abrupt halt and I stopped straightaway (with only a few occasions falling off the wagon since).
 That vision has stayed with me and it came as such a gentle nudging from the Holy Spirit.
 I knew and felt that I should stop, but I didn’t feel ashamed, rather it just felt like something God didn’t want me to do.
 I honestly don’t believe shame comes from God so please try to resist that if it comes to the surface.